neuefische/wd-flipped-classroom-curriculum/sessions/css-basics/css-basics.md

 }
 ```

-Now the `width` property defines the size of the border box, padding and border width are
+The `width` property defines now the size of the border box, padding and border width are
 substracted to calculate the available space for the content.

 <img src="./assets/box-model.png" width="500" alt="Box model">